Terris McDuffie: Mexico League

 For the next decade, McDuffie split his playing time between the Negro leagues and the Mexican League.
 He opened 1940 with the Philadelphia Stars but jumped to the Gallos de Santa Rosa Mexican team early in the year.
 Then, the Homestead Grays signed him in 1941.
 He posted a 27–5 record for the Grays, helping the team win the 1941 Negro National League Pennant, and also was the starter and winning pitcher in the East-West All-Star Game.

 McDuffie remained with the Grays until 1942 and then played in Mexico with the Algodoneros de Torreón in the 1943 season.
 He rejoined the Eagles in 1944 because of his status draft and started the East-West All-Star Game, but did not have a decision in the game.
 During the 1945 spring, he auditioned for the Brooklyn Dodgers general manager Branch Rickey, who made no offer.
 McDuffie was 34 years old at the time, and well past his prime.

 At one point after World War II, McDuffie was the highest-paid player in the Eastern division of the Negro with a salary of $6,000 a year.
 He spent part of 1945 with the Eagles before joining the Mexican Tecolotes de Nuevo Laredo late in the season.
 He later returned to Torreón in 1946 and played for the Aguilas de Veracruz in 1947, during what would be his last season in the Mexican League.
-Unfortunately, McDuffie suffered serious and debilitating illnesses that affected his performance in the league.
+McDuffie suffered serious and debilitating illnesses that affected his performance in the league.
 In 1945 he missed time due to an appendix operation, while the following year he had a stomach operation to remove an internal growth.
-He finished with a record of 21–33 during his unfortunate stay in Mexico.
+He finished with a record of 21–33 in Mexico.